royaltm/spectrusty-tutorial/step2.md

 providing the complete carousel solutions for [cpal] audio layer or [SDL2].

-I won't wander into details on how to implement carousel for any particular framework, because a quick look to the [spectrusty-audio::host] should reveal all its secrets.
+I won't wander into details on how to implement the carousel for any particular framework, because a quick look to the [spectrusty-audio::host] should reveal all its secrets.

 ### Example